 3. Protected by a 20 amp fuse or breaker.

-For 18 inches, THWN2 conductors are placed enclosed within the PVC conduit.
+THWN2 conductors are placed within the PVC conduit for 18 inches.
 This solution is ideal even for electricity accessibility other than water-related mechanisms.

-For 24 inches, UF-B wire cable.
-However, the conduit should be exposed to the outside area of the house and 18 inches.
+UF-B wire cable is 24 inches long.
+However, the conduit should be exposed to the outside of the house and 18 inches.
 Extensive digging is required, which is easier if the soil is soft and easily excavated.

 Primary uses of conduits

 Conduits are predominantly utilized for safety purposes.
-They mitigate the existing risk of unforeseen electrical incidents, including short-circuit, electrocution, and fire.
+They mitigate the risk of unforeseen electrical incidents, including short-circuit, electrocution, and fire.
 Maintenance of conduit is practicable and accessible as wires are grouped, typically isolating them from other cables.
-Choosing the right kind of conduit for your underground cables is essential because multiple options and preferences are available.
-Some of the conduits are old-fashioned, but there is a substantial development in the type and range of conduits open.
+Choosing the suitable conduit for your underground cables is essential because multiple options and preferences are available.
+Some of the conduits are old-fashioned, but there has been substantial development in the type and range of conduits open.

 Metal conduits are available in different materials and have a wide range of budgets and types of construction.
-PVC conduit, rigid metal conduit, metallic electrical tubing, and flexible metal conduit are well-known and durable categories of the tube.
-Some of them are made of stainless steel with resilient features and lightweight nature.
-However, the traditional types of conduits cannot perform under extremely low temperatures, particularly below -5°C. They are also known to disseminate poisonous fumes.
+PVC conduit, rigid metal conduit, metallic electrical tubing, and flexible metal conduit are well-known and durable categories of tubes.
+Some are made of stainless steel, which has resilient features and is lightweight.
+However, the traditional conduits cannot perform under extremely low temperatures, particularly below -5°C. They are also known to disseminate poisonous fumes.

-Another type of conduit material is fiberglass conduit for those looking for a more innovative feature than traditional ones.
-They have unique characteristics and are irrepressible and durable.
-They are highly novel than traditional ones, and their versatility makes them easily applicable to indoor and outdoor house projects.
-The protection and prevention level offered by the fiberglass is more than steel and aluminum.
-Their installation is quite reasonable on the budget, and their economic property makes it more preferable.
+Another conduit material type is fiberglass for those looking for a more innovative feature than traditional ones.
+Fiberglass has unique characteristics and is irrepressible and durable.
+It is highly novel compared to traditional ones, and its versatility makes it easily applicable to indoor and outdoor house projects.
+The protection and prevention level offered by fiberglass is higher than steel and aluminum.
+Their installation is quite reasonable on the budget, and their economic property makes it preferable.

-The advantages of placing a fiberglass conduit are multiple.
-First, it has a low coefficient of friction which lets the cables move without the presence of fiction.
-They are highly resistant to corrosion.
-Therefore, they are resistant to moisture, UV rays, and other chemicals.
-Furthermore, they are non-conductive, featherweight and the installation dates are also low on budget.
+There are multiple advantages to placing a fiberglass conduit.
+First, it has a low coefficient of friction, which lets the cables move without the presence of friction.
+Fiberglass is also highly resistant to corrosion, moisture, UV rays, and other chemicals.
+Furthermore, it is non-conductive and featherweight, and the installation dates are also low on budget.